Steep living costs mean that many of us are feeling the pinch, which might prompt us to explore ways we can keep bills down.

 Even if you’re confident you don’t have any duplicate policies, make sure you check the small print of any cover you have, so that you can be certain it meets your needs.

 Remember too, that when your insurance is up for renewal, you don’t have to stick with the same insurers and you might find better value cover elsewhere.
-If you’re looking for a new home, car or life insurance policy, these comparison tools allow you to compare policies from a wide range of providers:
+If you’re looking for a new home, car or life insurance policy, make sure you compare policies from a wide range of providers so you can be certain you’ve found the best possible deal.

 2. Buying new instead of used